Particular/ServiceControl.Issue558Detector/README.md

 * The type of the message
 * The ID of the message
 * The endpoint that the message was sent to
-* A status for the message (more on this below) AND
+* A status for the message (more on this below)
 * A timeline of events for the message

 Each message that is output by the tool will have one of two statuses:
 * `Definitely Affected` - the tool has detected a case where the message was sent for re-processing when it should not have been.
 Messages in this category require some manual intervention (see below).
 * `May be affected` - the tool has encountered an event in the log that is ambiguous.
-Messages in the category require a user to interpret the timeline.
+Messages in this category require interpretation of the timeline.

-Once the tool has scanned all of the messages a footer message provides an overall health statement indicating if you have or have not been affected by Issue 558.
+Once the tool has scanned all of the messages, a footer message provides an overall health statement indicating if you have or have not been affected by Issue 558.

 ## Common results

-The following are sample timelines which the detection tool might identify in your database, with explanation of what they mean and suggestion on how they should be handled.
+The following are sample timelines which the detection tool might identify in your database, with explanation of what they mean and suggestions on how they should be handled.
 If you observe other timelines and you are not sure how to proceed, do not hesitate to contact our support.

 ### FailedMessageArchived > MessagesSubmittedForRetry
 #### Sample detection tool output